Sámi people: Duodji (craft)

-Duodji, the Sámi handicraft, originates from the time when the Sámis were self-supporting nomads, believing therefore that an object should first and foremost serve a purpose rather than being primarily decorative.
+Duodji, the Sámi handicraft, originates from the Sámi's heritage as self-supporting nomads, believing therefore that an object should first and foremost serve a purpose rather than being primarily decorative.
 Men mostly use wood, bone, and antlers to make items such as antler-handled scrimshawed Sámi knives, drums, and guksi (burl cups).
-Women used leather and roots to make items such as gákti (clothing), and birch- and spruce-root woven baskets.
+Women used leather and roots to make items such as gákti (clothing) and baskets woven from birch and spruce roots.